National Resident Matching Program

 Graduate Education Requirements

 Applicants for the certifying examination must have satisfactorily completed 48 months (four years) of training in a physical medicine and rehabilitation residency approved by the ACGME on recommendation of the Residency Review Committee for Physical Medicine and Rehabilitation.
 The program must include 36 months of training in physical medicine and rehabilitation.
-Twelve of the 48 months of training should cover a coordinated program of experience in fundamental clinical skills, which includes six months in family practice, internal medicine, pediatrics, general surgery, or a combination of these.
+Twelve of the 48 months will be completed in the guaranteed PGY 1 year period.
+This training will fulfill the PGY 1 training requirement for a PM&R resident.
 The other six months of the year of experience may include no less than one month in any of the following specific categories: cardiology, radiology, neurology, urology, rheumatology, nephrology, vascular medicine, pediatrics, pulmonary medicine, neurosurgery, orthopaedic surgery, family practice, general surgery, general internal medicine, emergency medicine, psychiatry, oncology, critical care medicine, and anesthesiology.

 Residents are required to have an Alabama license to practice medicine or osteopathy in Alabama and must maintain a valid license to practice medicine in the state of Alabama throughout residency training.
 All Residents with M.D. degrees must possess a passing score for the USMLE Step 3 and provide evidence of an unrestricted Alabama Medical License by completion of the sixth month of postgraduate year two.
 All Residents with D.O. degrees must possess a passing score for the COMLEX Level 3 and provide evidence of an unrestricted Alabama Medical License by completion of the sixth month of postgraduate year two.
 Residents must also register with the Drug Enforcement Administration (DEA) and obtain an individual number and an Alabama Controlled Substances number.